Board & Staff

 He is closely involved with urban pantries and community outreach centers in NYC such as the Sylvia Center.
 Phil sits on the Oldways board of directors, encouraging positive public health through heritage diets and nutrition.
 He has also served as a delegate for the U.S. Department of State’s Global Entrepreneur Program on two missions, one in Greece and one in Portugal, mentoring local entrepreneurs in the agricultural sector.

-In their free time, Phil and his family enjoy the beautiful rolling hills, fields, and woods at their West Amwell farm where they raise livestock on organically certified pastures.
+In their free time, Phil and his family enjoy the beautiful rolling hills, fields, and woods at their West Amwell farm.

 Lynn grew up in Birmingham, Alabama and graduated from Auburn University with a BS in Accounting.
 She moved to Atlanta to begin a 25-year career in the Bell System, starting with Western Electric and ending in Lucent Technologies, including positions in New Orleans and ultimately in New Jersey in 1980.
 During that time, she got an MBA from the Wharton School of Business.
 Upon leaving Lucent, Lynn had various positions in nonprofit organizations, including trade associations, animal welfare organizations, and finally South Branch Watershed Association.
 She also served on the Boards of St. Hubert’s Animal Welfare Center and the Patriots Path Council Boy Scouts of America.